Television in India: Hindi-language

-Effect of OTT on Indian Television Industry
+Effect of OTT on the Indian television industry

-Online video streaming, also known as Over-the-top (OTT) services like Netflix, Amazon Prime Video, Hotstar, ZEE5 and others, gained popularity in India after 2015.
+Online video streaming, also known as Over-the-top (OTT) services gained popularity in India after 2015.
 It created a threat to the Indian television industry.
-TV viewers has to follow the schedule of TV channels to watch their favorite programs.
-On the other hand, OTT service providers allows its users to watch their favorite content whenever they want.
-Moreover, penetration of Internet access in India helps OTT users to access the content from anywhere.
-This convenience of OTT has helped it to gain popularity among the young internet users in India.
-The usage of OTT was significantly increased during the national lockdown period (From March 2020 onwards) after the COVID-19 outbreak in India.
-More people began to watch OTT platforms for foreign content and their spent on TV was significantly reduced.
+TV viewers have to follow the schedule of TV channels to watch their favourite programmes.
+On the other hand, OTT service providers allow their users to watch their favourite content whenever they want.
+Moreover, penetration of Internet access in India helps OTT users to access content from anywhere.
+This convenience of OTT has helped it to gain popularity among young internet users in India.
+The usage of OTT significantly increased during the national lockdown period (From March 2020 onwards) after the COVID-19 pandemic in India.
+More people began to watch OTT platforms for foreign content and their spending on TV was significantly reduced.